vampjaz/razer_blade_stealth_hackintosh/README.md

 ---

 The `EFI` folder should be a minimal but complete EFI partition with Clover and all my kexts, config, and ACPI patches.
 On another Blade Stealth, you may be able to drop this in and get a working system, though that is not guaranteed.
 You should be able to take ideas from the configuration for your own build.
 If you use the config.plist, you will want to change your serial number, board serial, and SmUUID (can be done with [this](https://github.com/corpnewt/GenSMBIOS)).

+The `EFI_OpenCore` folder is an experimental OpenCore configuration for the Stealth, based mostly on the Clover setup.
+Beware that OpenCore is much less user friendly and can cause issues with dual boots and Apple accounts.
+Use at your own risk.

 The `SSDTs` folder has the uncompiled versions of the SSDTs that I had to create for various hotpatches.